1.3: Physical-Chemical Foundations

 - if ΔG > 0, the reaction goes toward reactants A and B.

 Notice the ΔG is constantly changing until the system reaches equilibrium.
 Initially, the equilibrium is perturbed so that the system is not in equilibrium (shown in blue).
-The perturbation was such that the products are favored.
-After equilibrium was reached, the system was perturbed again, this time in a fashion to favor the reverse reaction.
-Notice in this case the ΔG for the reaction as written: A + B ↔ P + Q is positive - i.e. it is not in equilibrium.
-Therefore the reaction (as written) goes backwards to reactants.
+The perturbation was such that the products were favored.
+After reaching equilibrium, the system was perturbed again to favor the reverse reaction.
+Notice, in this case, the ΔG for the reaction as written: A + B ↔ P + Q is positive - i.e., it is not in equilibrium.
+Therefore, the reaction (as written) goes backward to reactants.
 It is important to realize that the reported ΔG is for the reaction as written.

 Now let's apply ΔG = ΔGo + RTln Q = ΔGo + RTln ([P][Q])/([A][B]) to two reactions we discussed above: